Warszawa Wileńska railway station: The Petersburg Station

+Background

 Map of the Saint Petersburg–Warsaw Railway in 1862.

-The first station on this site, then called the Petersburg Station (Dworzec Petersburski), opened in 1863 as the southwestern terminus of the Saint Petersburg–Warsaw Railway, a new railway linking Warsaw with Saint Petersburg via Vilnius and Daugavpils.
-This 1333 km long railway line was built by the Russian Empire from 1851 to 1862 in order to connect the Russian capital with Central Europe.
-The new station's counterpart was thus the Warsaw Station (Варшавский вокзал) in Saint Petersburg.
+The first station in this location, then called the Petersburg Station (Dworzec Petersburski), opened in 1863.
+It served as the southwestern terminus of the Saint Petersburg–Warsaw Railway, a new railway line linking Warsaw with Saint Petersburg via Vilnius and Daugavpils.
+This 1333 km long railway line was built by the Russian Empire from 1851 to 1862 in order to connect the Russian capital with Warsaw, the administrative centre of Russian Poland.
+The new station's counterpart at the other end of the railway line was thus the Warsaw Station (Варшавский вокзал) in Saint Petersburg.

+Location

+View of the station on an undated postcard from the late 19th century.

 The new station was placed in the Praga district of Warsaw, to the east of the River Vistula.
 The main façade of the station faced the Ulica Wileńska (Vilnius Street) which became the main thoroughfare of the Nowa Praga district, which developed around the station.
 Between the station building and the street was a spacious driveway, known as the Foksal.
 (Note: The origin of the term is thought to be a reference to the Vauxhall station or the amusement park Vauxhall Gardens.)
 The center of the building's facade was located approximately at the level of today's Ulica Zaokopowa.

+Architecture

 Floor plan, cross-section and facade of the station building, 1872.

 The station building itself was built between 1859 and 1861 to designs by the architect Narcyz Zborzewski, a Russian architect of Polish origins who was a graduate of the Imperial Academy of Arts in Saint Petersburg.
 The building was a massive structure, situated parallel to the railway tracks, in the style of Saint Petersburg Neoclassicism.
-It was designed in the then already outdated arcade style.
 It was a single-story building, with 33 window bays across its entire width.
 The central building and the two buildings at the ends of the wings were two and three stories high respectively.
+From the street side, the complex resembled a large palace.